-The Texas Appraiser Licensing and Certification Board ("TALCB") is a state agency charged under state law (Tex.
-Occ.
-Code § 1103.001 et. seq. and 22 Tex.
-Admin.
-Code §§ 153, 155 and 157) and federal law (12 U.S.C. § 3331 et. seq.
-(Federal Institutional Reform, Recovery and Enforcement Act "F.I.R.R.E.A.")) with licensing and regulating real estate appraisers in Texas to ensure that they comply with minimum professional standards for real estate appraisal practice (i.e. the Uniform Standards of Professional Appraisal Practice).
+The Texas Appraiser Licensing and Certification Board ("TALCB") is a state agency charged under state law (TEX.
+OCC.
+CODE § 1103.001 et. seq. and 22 TEX.
+ADMIN.
+CODE §§ 153, 155 and 157) and federal law (12 U.S.C. § 3331 et. seq.
+(Federal Institutional Reform, Recovery and Enforcement Act "F.I.R.R.E.A.")) with licensing and regulating real estate appraisers in Texas to ensure that they comply with minimum professional standards for real estate appraisel practice (i.e. the Uniform Standards of Professional Appraisal Practice).
 Texas and other state appraiser boards have a unique relationship via federal law that requires licensure and regulation of real estate appraiser activities when the appraised property is deemed to be a "federally related transaction".
 Texas and other state appraiser board's are effectively under an unfunded federal mandate to regulate real estate appraisers and TALCB's activities are regularly reviewed by the federal Appraisal Subcommittee to ensure that state appraiser boards are meeting their regulatory obligations under federal law.

-Even when the transaction is not "federally related", absent certain limited situations in which someone is authorized by other law to engage in real estate appraisals, an individual who wishes to render a value opinion for real property or provide an opinion about the quality of another real estate appraiser's work must obtain a license, certification, authorization or registration from TALCB to engage in such real estate appraisal activities in Texas.
-Engaging in such activities without a license, certification, authorization or registration constitutes unlicensed appraisal activity, which is prohibited by state law.
-Tex.
-Occ.
-Code §§ 1103.5535 and 1103.5545 and 22 Tex.
-ADMIN.
-Code § 153.37.
-Those who engage in unlicensed appraisal activity can face administrative, civil or even criminal penalties.
-Id.
+Even when the transaction is not "federally related", absent certain limited situations in which someone is authorized by other law to engage in real estate appraisals1, an individual who wishes to render a value opinion for real property or provide an opinion about the quality of another real estate appraiser's work must obtain a license, certification, authorization or registration from TALCB to engage in such real estate appraisal activities in Texas.
+Engaging in such activities without a license, certification, authorization or registration and the subscript of the

 You have inquired whether a real estate appraiser from another state, who is not certified, licensed, authorized or registered in Texas, may testify as an expert witness in a Texas legal proceeding for the purpose of giving an estimate of value for real property located in Texas or to rebut an appraisal for real property located in Texas that was prepared by a real estate appraiser who is licensed, certified, authorized by or registered with the Texas Appraiser Licensing and Certification Board.
 Under these circumstances, providing expert opinion concerning the market value of real property located in Texas and also providing expert opinion about the quality of another real estate appraiser's work falls within the ambit of appraisal activities for which a license, certification, authorization or registration must be obtained from TALCB.
 Engaging in such activity otherwise is a violation of state law.
-Thus, it is my opinion that a real estate appraiser who is not licensed, certified, authorized by or registered with the Texas Appraiser Licensing and Certification Board should not be allowed to offer testimony as an expert witness in a Texas legal proceeding for the purpose of rebutting an appraisal of real property located in Texas prepared by a real estate appraiser who is licensed, certified, authorized by or registered with the Texas Appraiser Licensing and Certification Board.
-Should you desire, you may request an advisory opinion on this matter from the Texas Appraiser Licensing and Certification Board in accordance with the procedures outlined in 22 Tex.
+Thus, it is my opinion that a real estate appraiser who is not licensed, certified, authorized by or registered with the Texas Appraiser Licensing and Certification Board should not be allowed to offer testimony as an expert witness in a Texas legal proceeding for the purpose of rebutting an appraisal of real property located in Texas Appraiser Licensing and Certification Board.
+Should you desire, you may reguest an advisory opinion on this matter from the Texas Appraiser Licensing and Certification Board in accordance with the procedures outlined in 22 TEX.
 ADMIN.
 CODE § 157.6.
 While the issuance of an advisory opinion is at the Board's discretion, its next scheduled meeting is October 20th, 2006 and any request you would like to forward to me will be placed on the October agenda.

-&lt;sup>1 Acting as a real estate broker or agent or licensed under Tex.
-Occ.
+1 Acting as a real estate broker or agent or licensed under TEX.
+OCC.
 CODE CHPTS.
 1151 or 1152 as property tax consultants or professionals.
-See Tex.
-Occ.
+See TEX.
+OCC.
 CODE § 1103.004.